If you think warehouses are sexy then this is the newsletter for you. If you don't, we're going to change your mind.

 Your TNW Weekly Recap - 6/21/2026

-Published 12 days ago • 3 min read
+Published about 2 months ago • 3 min read

 First off, Happy Father's Day to the Dad's out there!
 I enjoyed mine with my son and my father the past two days.
 It's certainly my most enjoyable role to date!